+The past two years have seen the warmest sea temperatures on record and although these temperatures look set to remain in 2025, they are expected to be below the all-time highs seen last year.
+Rising sea temperatures reduce oxygen levels, and new pathogens which hamper growth and increase mortality.
 The impact of this has been most accute in the Aegean Sea, and the sea bass caught around Turkey which provides fish for the UK market yearround.